ProteusMRIgHIFU/BabelViscoFDTD/README.md

  pip install BabelViscoFDTD
 ```

-If you prefer trying experimental versions, you can clone https://github.com/ProteusMRIgHIFU/BabelViscoFDTD.git and install with at the cloned directory:
+If you prefer trying experimental versions, you can clone https://github.com/ProteusMRIgHIFU/BabelViscoFDTD.git and install within the cloned directory:

 ```
 pip install .